cldf-datasets/gramadapt/rationale/D1_DEM28.md

 ## D1: Polygyny - Exchange & Marriage (DEM28)

-Is polygyny possible for Focus Group men?
-Is polygyny possible for Focus Group men?
+- Is polygyny possible for Focus Group men?
-Is polygyny possible for Neighbour Group men?
+- Is polygyny possible for Neighbour Group men?
-Is polygyny possible for men from all societal strata?
+- Is polygyny possible for men from all societal strata?